 Save time, discomfort and money, get immediate results!

 There is no need any more to go through long and painful procedures for bone augmentation - sinus lift and bone graft.
 Basal implants utilize not only the bone height but also the the bone width.
 That's why it is possible to treat cases where traditional systems recommend preliminary bone augmentation.
 Even diabetic patients, smokers and patients with severe gum disease CAN be treated with equal success.

-CASE: Patient with severe bone loss (upper and lower) who was wearing full removable dentures for 25 years, succesfully treated in Smile Dental Services, without any preliminary procedure as bone graft or sinus lift.
+CASE: Patient with severe bone loss (upper and lower) who was wearing full removable dentures for almost 25 years, succesfully treated in Smile Dental Services, without any preliminary procedure as bone graft or sinus lift.
 5 immediate loading implants on the upper and 6 immediate loading implants on the lower jaw.
 The second X-ray was taken 1 year 3 months after the implantation session.